ArvinZJC/PaimonTray/README.md

   Add-AppxPackage PaimonTray_<version>.msixbundle
   ```

+  > Q: Why does this `.msixbundle` file a little large?
+  >
+  > A: The framework-dependent deployment has already reduced the file size significantly.
+However, first, the file bundles the multiple architecture versions of the installer into one entity.
+Second, it is [a C#/WinRT issue that IL trimming is currently unsupported](https://github.com/microsoft/CsWinRT/issues/373).

 ## ❗ ATTENTION

 > May I have your attention pls? 🔥

 1. This project is licensed under [the GPL-3.0 Licence](./LICENCE).
-By 19 June 2022, everything looks good with Visual Studio 2022 (Version: 17.2.4) + .NET 6.0.
+By 22 June 2022, everything looks good with Visual Studio 2022 (Version: 17.2.4) + .NET 6.0.
 PaimonTray is built with Windows UI Library (WinUI) 3, which ships with the Windows App SDK.
 You may find [this link](https://docs.microsoft.com/en-gb/windows/apps/windows-app-sdk/set-up-your-development-environment) useful to load the project.
 Additionaly, I would like to thankfully acknowledge the following author/projects.

    - Inspired by [PaimonMenuBar](https://github.com/spencerwooo/PaimonMenuBar).
    - API uses credited to [genshin.py](https://github.com/thesadru/genshin.py) and [DGP Studio](https://github.com/DGP-Studio).